 Working in a team of 4 or 5, students are tasked to co-produce an eZine that features a City of Vancouver neighbourhood of their choice.
 The content of the eZine comprises individually-written articles and visual contributions that deep-dive into the urban context of the neighbourhood, while also paying specific attention to a pre-determined thematic focus.
 The articles are reviewed by student peers to ensure quality/coherence of content and, collaborating together as a team, assembled into a well-designed eZine for publication on this PLAN 425 course website.

-The thematic focus for the eZine will change in each academic year offering of PLAN 425.
-For the 2018/19 reboot of PLAN 425, the thematic focus is:
+The thematic focus for the eZine will change in each academic year offering of PLAN 425:

-This assignment requires students to investigate the physical/spatial “patterns” that give rise to the distinct qualities and characteristics of the neighbourhood.
-As students observe and document these patterns, they are also tasked to critically explore the macro forces and planning mechanisms that enable (or, for that matter, disenable) the emergence of such patterns.
+This assignment requires students to investigate the physical/spatial dimensions that give rise to the distinct qualities and characteristics of the neighbourhood.
+As students observe and document these dimensions, they are also tasked to critically explore the macro forces and planning mechanisms that enable (or, for that matter, disenable) the emergence of such dimensions.

 - Cultivate an intellectual curiosity for the urban built environment through self-directed inquiry and site observations.